soyyomani/soyyomani/README.md

 # 💫 About Me
 I am an enthusiastic and driven individual with a strong passion for software development.
-I have mastered the C++ programming language and actively participate in coding challenges on platforms like LeetCode, solving over 500+ questions and achieving a contest rating of 1800+.
+I have mastered the C++ programming language and actively participate in coding challenges on platforms like LeetCode, solving over 600+ questions and achieving a knight(1850+) batch in contest rating.
 I am also eager to expand my skills to encompass full-stack development, particularly in the MERN stack (React.js, Express.js, Node.js, and MongoDB).
 My proactive nature and strong work ethic ensure that I approach learning and projects with unwavering energy, making me a dependable and indispensable team member in any professional environment.

 ## 🌐 Socials